aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 # Process

-All files are in /work/amd176/S_recurvum_radseq/demultiplex1 on the Duke cluster (An unfortunate folder name choice but I forgot ipyrad doesn't like when you move/rename folders)
+All analysis files are in /work/amd176/S_recurvum_radseq/demultiplex1 on the Duke cluster (An unfortunate folder name choice but I forgot ipyrad doesn't like when you move/rename folders).

+The voucher file with more info about the samples is in the lab dropbox at ShawLab/Jon/RecurvumComplex/plates_combined.xlsx.

+We have 2 outgroup species:
+  * S. missouricum - most likely diploid
+  * S. riparium - possibly diploid

+We think all other species included in the dataset are haploid.

+Consider how to handle THAT!

+A file with what we know about Sphagnum ploidy levels is at ShawLab/Jon/OOTT_nexus_files/OOTT_20150604/ploidy_for_MalloryUSE_THIS.xlsx.

 ## Demultiplex